mdoodykx/kx-vscode/README.md

 ## View results

-All query executions happen remotely from the **kdb VS Code extension** either against a running q process or against your user-specific scratchpad process in **kdb Insights Enterpris**e.
-The results, successful or otherwise, are returned to VS Code as:
+All query executions happen remotely from the **kdb VS Code extension** either against a running q process or against your user-specific scratchpad process in **kdb Insights Enterprise**.
+The results, successful or otherwise, are returned to VS Code in one of the following windows:

-- **Output** - The **Output** panel displays results as they are received by the **kdb VS Code extension**.
+- **Output** - The **Output** window displays results as they are received by the **kdb VS Code extension**.
 It includes the query executed, a timestamp and the results.

   ![Output view](https://github.com/KxSystems/kx-vscode/blob/main/img/output-results.png?raw=true)